dpage/django-lb/README.md

        }
     }
    ```

+   Note that I've left the definition for the *default* database empty.
+You
+   could just as easily make the primary connection *default*, however I prefer
+   to explicitly name all connections, if only because it forces me to specify
+   the connection name when running migrations as a safety/sanity check.

-1) Next, we create our router class.
+2) Next, we create our router class.
 This implements four methods that we can
    add whatever logic we want to.
 These methods have access to the model,
    objects or other information that will help us decide where to route any
    given database operation: